Bobby Fischer: Religious affiliation

 Although Fischer's mother was Jewish, Fischer rejected attempts to label him as Jewish.
 In a 1962 interview with Harper's, asked whether he was Jewish, he replied that he was "part-Jewish" through his mother.
-In the same interview he was quoted as saying: "I read a book lately by Nietzsche and he says religion is just to dull the senses of the people.
+In the same interview, he was quoted as saying: "I read a book lately by Nietzsche and he says religion is just to dull the senses of the people.
 I agree."
 In a 1984 letter to the editor of the Encyclopaedia Judaica, Fischer demanded that the publisher remove his name from any future editions.

 Fischer associated with the Worldwide Church of God in the mid-1960s.
-The church prescribed Saturday Sabbath, and forbade work (and competitive chess) on Sabbath.
+The church prescribed Saturday Sabbath, and forbade work (and competitive chess) on the Sabbath.
 According to his friend and colleague Larry Evans, in 1968 Fischer felt philosophically that the world was coming to an end and he might as well make some money by publishing My 60 Memorable Games.

 During the mid-1970s, Fischer contributed significant money to the Worldwide Church of God.
 In 1972, one journalist stated that "Fischer is almost as serious about religion as he is about chess", and the champion credited his faith with greatly improving his chess.
-But Fischer observed that prophecies by Herbert W. Armstrong had not been fulfilled, notably a prediction of global catastrophe and return of the Messiah in 1972, and Fischer declared that Armstrong was really a "false prophet".
+Fischer observed that prophecies by the church founder, Herbert W. Armstrong, had not been fulfilled, however, notably a prediction of global catastrophe and return of the Messiah in 1972, and Fischer declared that Armstrong was really a "false prophet".
 Fischer eventually left the church in 1977, "accusing it of being 'Satanic', and vigorously attacking its methods and leadership".

 Towards the end of his life, Fischer became interested in Catholicism.
 He bought his friend Garðar Sverrisson a copy of "Basic Catechism: Creed, Sacraments, Morality, Prayer" so Garðar could explain the religion better to him.
-According to Garðar, Fischer talked to him about transformation of society through creation of harmony and that "the only hope for the world is through Catholicism".
+According to Garðar, Fischer talked to him about the transformation of society through the creation of harmony and that "the only hope for the world is through Catholicism".
 Fischer was also known to have read a synopsis of G. K. Chesterton's works in the years leading up to his death.
 He requested a Catholic funeral, and this final service was presided over by Catholic priest Jakob Rolland.